1. The following regulations have been designed and formulated for the control and use of Howe Bridge Crematorium.

 4. Children.
 Those below 15 years of age, will not be permitted to enter the memorial gardens unless accompanied by a responsible adult.

-5. Dogs Shall not be permitted in the grounds unless on a lead
+5. Dogs shall not be permitted in the grounds, however, can be brought to a chapel service on a leash.

 6. Vehicles.
 Cars are allowed in the crematorium grounds but drivers shall not exceed the speed limit of 5 mph.
 Cars must only be driven on the main carriageways.
 On no account may cars be driven on footpaths, grass areas or planted areas.
 All vehicles must be parked neatly to allow access to other vehicles.